- $9 adults

-The Boston firm of Peabody, Stearns, and Furber, already known for their impressive mansions in Newport, Rhode Island, and elsewhere, designed a simple, forceful, and direct house in the massive Richardsonian Romanesque style, then very much in fashion.
+The Boston firm of Peabody, Stearns, and Furber, already known for their impressive mansions in Newport, Rhode Island, designed a massive Richardsonian Romanesque style mansion, then very much in fashion.
 Hill oversaw the planning, construction, and furnishing of the house as if it were a new branch of the railroad.
 He rejected stained-glass window designs by Tiffany and Company, saying they were "anything but what I want," and even replaced the architects when they ignored his orders to the stonecutters.
 He instructed his Boston interior design firm Irving and Casson to finish the project.
 Their work included a large number of custom furniture pieces on the first and second floors.

 Completed in 1891, the mansion was the largest and most expensive home in Minnesota.
 It contained 36,500 square feet on five floors including 13 bathrooms, 22 fireplaces, 16 cut-glass chandeliers, a two-story skylit art gallery, an 88-foot reception hall, and a profusion of elaborately carved oak and mahogany woodwork.
 It also boasted a three-story pipe organ created by renowned Boston organ-maker, George Hutchings.
 Sophisticated mechanical systems throughout the mansion provided central heating, gas and electric lighting, plumbing, ventilation, security, and communication.
 The final cost totaled $931,275.01 including construction, furnishings, and landscaping for the three-acre estate.